 - Describe situations where

 During your job interview, the interviewer wants to discuss previous work situations and wants you to elaborate on them.
 By preparing example scenarios, you can give exactly the information that he or she is looking for.
-Make sure that you provide the interviewer the situation you were in, your task in that situation, the action you took, and the specific results that can come out of those actions.
+Make sure that you provide the interviewer the situation you were in, your task in that situation, the action you took, and the specific result you got from your actions.
 In short, this is called the STAR-method of providing an answer.
 The STAR method is discussed in more detail later on in this article.

 What the interviewer is interested in